openpnp/openpnp/CvPipeline.md

 ## Results

 You can view the resulting image and any additional data that was produced on the right side of the pipeline editor.
-Mousing over the image will display the pixel coordinates of the mouse cursor and the pixel colors in RGB and HSV.
+Mousing over the image will display the pixel coordinates of the mouse cursor and the pixel colors in RGB and HSB.

 # Running the Editor